blakedehaas/clare/README.md

 4.  **Run Dataset Creation Script:**
     Navigate back to the `clare/dataset/` directory and run the script to process the raw data and create the final datasets:
     ```bash
-    cd ..  # Move up from input_dataset to dataset
+    cd ..  # Move up from clare/dataset/input_dataset to clare/dataset
     python create_dataset.py
     ```
-    This script will generate the necessary processed data files used for training and evaluation, saving to the `clare/dataset/output_dataset` directory.
+    This script will generate the necessary processed data files used for training and evaluation, saving to the `clare/dataset/processed_dataset` directory.

 ---